Date Of Birth 03/05/1990

 Hometown Calgary, Alberta, Canada

-Calgary-born, Canadian/British duel national Ben Lake returns for his second season in Belfast.
+Calgary-born, Canadian/British duel national Ben Lake returns for his fourth season in Belfast.
 A skilful winger with a keen eye for goal, Lake holds the unique accolade of being a Giants fan favourite long before he first pulled on the famous Teal jersey.

 At the climax of a thrilling EIHL title race in 2018/19, it was Lake who drove the final nail into the coffin of the Cardiff Devils’ campaign on the last day of the season.
 His empty net goal for Coventry Blaze in the dying seconds effectively clinched the title for Belfast, while Giants players and fans gathered for the end of season awards night hundreds of miles away.